-We have audited the Consolidated Financial Statements of Iceland Seafood International hf. for the year ended 31 December 2023 which comprise the Consolidated Income Statement, the Consolidated Statement of Comprehensive Income, the Consolidated Balance Sheet, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flows for the year then ended and the Notes to the Consolidated Financial Statements, including a summary of significant accounting policies.
+We have audited the Consolidated Financial Statements of Iceland Seafood International hf. for the year ended 31 December 2024 which comprise the Consolidated Statement of Profit or Loss, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flows for the year then ended and the Notes to the Consolidated Financial Statements, including a summary of significant accounting policies.

-In our opinion, the accompanying Consolidated Financial Statements give a true and fair view of the consolidated financial position of Iceland Seafood International hf. as at 31 December 2023 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and additional requirements in the Icelandic Financial Statement Act.
+In our opinion, the accompanying Consolidated Financial Statements give a true and fair view of the consolidated financial position of Iceland Seafood International hf. as at 31 December 2024 and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and additional requirements in the Icelandic Financial Statement Act.